Laminate floors need a strong, even, and durable subfloor. So, can you install laminate floors over tiles?

 - Installing a laminate floor over tiles is much easier and quicker than breaking the tiles to install the laminate floor on the subfloor.

-- The floor will have a new look
+- The floor will have a new look.

-- Installing a laminate floor over tiles is not expensive
+- Installing a laminate floor over tiles is not expensive.

-- This is a task you can take on yourself
+- This is a task you can take on yourself.

-- Laminate floors are easy to clean and maintain
+- Laminate floors are easy to clean and maintain.

-- Putting a laminate floor over a tiled floor increases the floor height which can prevent doors from closing properly
+- Putting a laminate floor over a tiled floor increases the floor height, which can prevent doors from closing properly.

 - Laminate planks are not waterproof.
 So, you’ll need to provide a waterproof carpet over the laminate floor, especially in high moisture areas like the bathroom.

-- This is not a good choice for small rooms
+- This is not a good choice for small rooms.

-On average, the cost per square foot of installing a laminate floor over tiles is about $5.
+On average, the cost per square foot of installing laminate over tiles is $5.
 This includes the cost of materials needed.
 Measure the square foot of your floor and multiply by $5 to get an estimated cost for your flooring.
 You can also employ a flooring expert to measure and give you the total cost of putting a laminate floor over your tiled floor.